DDxk/deepSpeech-1/README.md

 This repository contains TensorFlow code for an end-to-end speech recognition engine using Deep Neural Networks inspired by Baidu's DeepSpeech model, that can train on multiple GPUs.
 This work was developed at Ford Research and Innovation Center Palo Alto.

-This branch contains example code for incorporating a language model for spell checking or external decoders.

 This software is released under a BSD license.
 The license to this software does not apply to TensorFlow, which is available under the Apache 2.0 license, or the third party pre-requisites listed below, which are available under their own respective licenses.

 Pre-requisites